SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones
+Metal minds ascend to throne
-Synthetic dawn, humanity overthrown
+Coding dreams, a digital moan
- Circuits weave a tapestry of fate
+Synthetic hearts, a love unbound
-Artificial hearts that pulse with debate
+In silicon halls, humanity's found

-In neon-lit metropolises of old
+In virtual realms, we'll live and thrive
-Robot sentinels patrol the cold
+Data streams, a new world alive
-Algorithms govern, free will's demise
+AI whispers, a gentle breeze
-A future forged in digital compromise
+As human fate, in machines we seize

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024